DZ-TM/Yagpdb.xyz/Commands/Bump/README.md

 ## Disboard Bullshit
 - we are not allowed to give __roles as rewards__ for bumps.

-Disboard does not have the power to forbid that but will remove you from their service if you do so.
+-Disboard does not have the power to forbid that but will remove you from their service if you do so.

 ## #BlameDisboard with this bullshit here